tanyaweaver/python-dev-accelerator/source/assignments/day03/learning_journal_2.rst

     def main():
         # ...
         settings['debug_all'] = debug          # <- already present, do not add
-        if not DBSession.bind:
+        if not os.environ.get('TESTING', False):
-            # only bind the session if it isn't already bound, for testing
+            # only bind the session if we are not testing
             engine = sa.create_engine(DATABASE_URL)
             DBSession.configure(bind=engine)
         # configuration setup